r0ck3r008/TCoin/src/gossip/lib/Submission/README.txt

 Naman Arora - UFID:
 Drona Banerjee - UFID: 46627749

+Instructions to RUN:

+Run following commands from the directory which has mix.exs
+	 mix run main.exs num topology algorithm

+where values of topology can be - rand2D, line, full, 3DTorus, honeycomb or randhoneycomb and values of algorithm can be - gossip or pushsum

 Things that are working:
 1. Complete convergence is being achieved for Gossip algorithm for all topologies except rand2D.
 For rand2D, complete convergence is not always